jhadev/use-form-demo/README.md

   ];

   // options are label, id, className, placeholder, type
-  // mapInputs second argument is an array to filter the to display inputs you want.
+  // mapInputs second argument is an array to filter the inputs you want to display.

   const displayInputs = mapInputs(formState, ['name', 'password'])(
     formOptions